-Exclusive: Monsanto board close to giving nod to Bayer deal on Tuesday - sources
+Exclusive: Bayer nears acquisition of Monsanto - sources

 "Given recent updates on the Monsanto approach suggest a final conclusion may be close, we suspect (Bayer) will work hard to try and reach a final conclusion before the Meet Management event, if possible," Jefferies Research analyst Jeffrey Wolford said in a research note before the news, referring to Bayer's presentations day for analysts and investors in Cologne next Tuesday.

-Bayer is trying to combine its crop chemicals business, the world's second-largest after Syngenta (SYNN.S), with Monsanto's industry leading seeds business, the latest in a series of major consolidation moves in the agrochemical sector.
+Bayer's bid to combine its crop chemicals business, the world's second-largest after Syngenta AG (SYNN.S), with Monsanto's industry leading seeds business, is the latest in a series of major consolidation moves in the agrochemical sector.

 U.S. chemicals giants Dow Chemical (DOW.N) and DuPont (DD.N) have agreed to merge and spin off their respective seeds and crop chemicals operations into a major agribusiness.